-This sample is dominated by cool, low-mass stars (all but one are G stars or cooler, including 2 M stars).
-One target in particular, GJ447 is the 11th closest star to the Sun, only 3.35 pc away!
-This target will likely be proposed by many, and should certainly be monitored.
+This sample is dominated by cool, low-mass stars (all are G stars or cooler, including 4 early M stars).
+Two targets in particular stand out, GJ866 is the 12th closest star system, only 3.45 pc away, and GJ876 a known planetary system from radial velocity measurements, only 4.66 pc away!
+These targets will likely be proposed by many, and should certainly be monitored.
 The bright, early type stars are also important to monitor, not only because of the difficulty in getting precision radial velocity measurements, but also because they facilitate better opportunities for transmission spectroscopy of their transiting planets.
 These nearby stars are among the most well-studied stellar systems, making them an ideal sample to integrate the many components that go into an evaluation of habitability.
 An example is the evaluation of the stellar wind strength, which is critical to the long-term evolution of planetary atmospheres (Lammer et al. 2003).
 One of the only methods to detect the weak, but important, stellar winds of low mass stars is through the detection of the astrosphere, the analog to the heliosphere, where the outward pressure of the stellar wind balances the inward pressure of the surrounding local interstellar medium.
 This has only been possible with the nearest stars (i.e., within 30 pc; Wood et al. 2005, Wood et al. 2014, and also a program for which I am PI on Hubble in which we observe several nearby planetary host stars, Edelman et al. 2014).

 While many of these stars are bright, and therefore more expensive in terms of pixel usage, it is worth pushing this constraint.
 If the brightness of the targets is too expensive, the cool star subsample, would be worth pursuing.
 Long cadence observations would be appropriate.
 Note that many of these would have high proper motions, which may enter into the pointing calculations.
-I would be happy to assist in the further refinement of the observational details.